reeshuffled/reeshuffled.github.io/_posts/2023-12-18-2023-My-Year-of-Intention.md

 ---
-layout: writing
+layout: article
-categories: Writing
+categories: Articles
 tags: ["Living Better"]
 title: "2023: My Year of Intention"
-permalink: /writing/2023-year-of-intention
+slug: 2023-year-of-intention
 description: "A reflection of my 2023 Word of the Year: Intention."
 started_at: "2023-11-19 17:25:00"
 ---

 ## Background

-At the [beginning of the year I said that the single word encompassing my goals for 2023 would be “intentional”](https://reesdraminski.com/writing/2023-intentional).
+At the [beginning of the year I said that the single word encompassing my goals for 2023 would be “intentional”]({% post_url 2023-02-26-Living-Slower-and-More-Intentionally %}).
 In general I think that I accomplished my goals, or at the very least, the important ones.
 At first I was a bit hard on myself for completely failing on some of my goals, but I realized that was instead a result of my limited time and energy this year.
 Those limitations forced me to focus on a select number of things that bring me the most joy, which in a very meta way means that I had intentional about what I would be intentional about.

 The point of this article is twofold: I want to reflect on my goals to see both where I went right and where I went “wrong”.
 Instead of shaming myself for not accomplishing certain goals, I want to see what happened and how I can prevent it from happening again, or re-evaluate if the goal is still important to me.
 In thinking about goals I will be analyzing goal failures via the following questions:
 1. Did my valuation of the target state and/or process change?